US

 - Second: death certificates + SSA + credit protection

-- Then: notifications, claims, inventory, and step-by-step estate closure
+- Then: claims, inventory, and step-by-step closure

 You don’t have to solve everything in a day.
 Focus on the next right step.